amlannag6/amlannag6/README.md

 # About Me:

-I’m an accomplished Machine Learning Researcher with a strong foundation in Python, NLP, LLMs, and applied data analytics.
-My experience spans a range of technical domains including SQL, statistical modeling, database development, and full-stack web architecture.
-I enjoy bridging machine learning with real-world problem solving—particularly in the intersection of technology, finance, and economics.
+I am a Machine Learning Researcher with expertise in Python, Natural Language Processing (NLP), Large Language Models (LLM), C++ and applied data analytics.
+My technical background spans SQL, statistical modeling, database development, and full-stack web architecture.
+My work is driven by a focus on bridging machine learning with real-world problem solving, particularly at the intersection of finance, technology, and economics.

+I am currently pursuing two advanced degrees.
+At the Beedie School of Business, SFU, I am undertaking an MSc in Finance with a concentration in quantitative investment strategies and capital allocation.
+Beginning in Winter 2026, I will also pursue an MS in Computer Science at Georgia Tech (part-time), with a core focus on machine learning.

+My finance master’s academic stream is in Investment Management (Specialization: Machine Learning), while my computer science master’s core research will focus on applied machine learning to trading systems, with particular emphasis on algorithmic and systematic strategies.
+Together, these programs form the foundation of my long-term goal: to design robust frameworks for trading and investment that integrate market microstructure, volatility dynamics, and advanced computational methods.

+Professionally, I work at Fiscal Realities Economists, where I apply machine learning to complex financial data, government reports, and economic planning.
+My contributions include building scalable infrastructure, developing predictive models, and designing tools that support multi-year financial analysis and decision-making in public finance and investment contexts.

-I earned my Bachelor's degree in Computing Science from Thompson Rivers University, where I focused on analytical systems and algorithmic design.
-Along the way, I completed certifications in Google Data Analytics and Financial Engineering, both of which deepened my interest in financial systems and data-driven investment frameworks.
+I hold a Bachelor’s degree in Computing Science from Thompson Rivers University, where I specialized in algorithmic design and analytical systems.
+In addition, I have completed certifications in Google Data Analytics and Financial Engineering, both of which strengthened my expertise in financial systems and data-driven investment frameworks.

-Currently, I work at Fiscal Realities Economists, applying machine learning to complex financial data, government reports, and economic planning tools.
-My work focuses on scalable infrastructure, predictive modeling, and developing systems that support decision-making across multi-year financial trends and investment analysis.

-In Fall 2025, I will begin my Master of Science in Finance at Simon Fraser University, where I plan to focus on quantitative investment strategies and capital allocation.
-This next step supports my long-term interest in systematic trading—particularly in areas where market microstructure, volatility dynamics, and technology intersect.

-I'm also exploring foundational finance topics through the CFA curriculum, particularly in financial analysis and portfolio theory, as part of expanding my strategic and analytical toolkit.

-Outside of work, I’m involved with the Kamloops Target Sports Association and volunteer with Emergency Support Services.
-I value precision, structure, and long-range thinking—qualities I believe are essential in trading and data-driven finance.

-I’m especially interested in building toward roles that apply machine learning and structured models to derivatives trading and strategy design.
-Always open to conversations around data, trading systems, and building robust analytical infrastructure in capital markets.

 # Connect:
 - 👯 I’m looking to collaborate on Github.